-Generally, farmers will consider transferring their land to their son / daughter during their life time.
-The main reason being is that farmers would like the land to remain within the family.
-They also consider the possibility of their children building their home on the family farm and will transfer a site to that child to build their home.
+Generally, farmers will consider transferring their land to sons or daughters during their lifetime.
+The main reason is that they would like the land to remain within the family.
+The farmer may also consider the possibility of one of their children building their home on the family farm so they may transfer a site to that child to build their home.

 Can a Voluntary Transfer be set aside?

 In one word, yes.
-For instance Bankruptcy, and intention to defraud creditors and NAMA.
-Where it can be proven that the it was the intention of the Transferor to defraud its creditors a court can set aside such transfers on an application of a creditor.
+For instance, this can happen in cases like bankruptcy, or an intention to defraud creditors and NAMA.
+Where there is proof that a transferor intended to defraud creditors, a court can set aside such transfers.

 If you need legal advice about voluntary transfer of property, please call us on 0749164906 or email firstname.lastname@example.org